About Physical Medicine & Rehabilitation

 The department's commitment to helping patients maintain good health and improve function extends through outpatient clinics, inpatient rehabilitation hospitals and consultation in skilled nursing facilities.
-Physicians are required to maintain a general rehabilitation inpatient and outpatient practice, and they are expected to develop their careers in subspecialty areas.
-The clinical staff is charged with teaching the principles of rehabilitation care to over 1000 Cleveland Clinic residents and fellows, and to the medical students of Cleveland Clinic Lerner College of Medicine and Case Western Reserve University.
+The clinical staff is charged with teaching the principles of rehabilitation care to over 1,000 Cleveland Clinic residents and fellows, and to the medical students of Cleveland Clinic Lerner College of Medicine and Case Western Reserve University.
 Our Physical Medicine & Rehabilitation Residency Program, inaugurated in 2016, is the capstone of this effort.

 The rehabilitation research team partners with colleagues of many medical specialties and scientific fields to investigate novel treatments and therapies.
 This work elevates the level of care that is provided to patients, and sets the stage for development of Cleveland Clinic rehabilitation brand regionally, nationally and internationally, with new facilities in Las Vegas and Abu Dhabi.

 Measuring and understanding outcomes of medical treatments promotes quality improvement.
 Cleveland Clinic has created a series of online Outcomes for each of its clinical institutes.
 Designed for a physician audience, the Outcomes books contain a summary of many of our surgical and medical treatments, with a focus on outcomes data and a review of new technologies and innovations.

 What We Treat

-The Department of Physical Medicine and Rehabilitation integrates main campus with 9 acute care hospitals, 3 inpatient rehabilitation hospitals, over 50 outpatient therapy venues, skilled nursing facilities, LTACs, and Cleveland Clinic's Center for Connected Care.
+The Department of Physical Medicine and Rehabilitation integrates main campus with nine acute care hospitals, three inpatient rehabilitation hospitals, more than 50 outpatient therapy venues, skilled nursing facilities, long-term acute care hospitals and Cleveland Clinic's Center for Connected Care.